sarahchungwu/organized-me/README.md

 3. **Drop Zones**: Drop zones are designated areas where draggable elements can be released.
 The dragover event is used to define valid drop zones.

 ## Learning

+This project is a powerful learning experience to enhance my understanding of JavaScript concepts and application development.

 ### 1. Using Local Storage in JavaScript